Conversion tracking

 Idempotency and retries

 Conversion events are designed to be sent at-least-once safely.
-If your backend fails or times out when sending an event, you can retry with the same event_id.
-Nimriz returns the stored event rather than creating a duplicate.
+If your backend fails or times out when sending an event, retry with the same event_id.
+Nimriz returns the stored event (with duplicate: true) rather than creating a duplicate.

 Rules: